 State surveyors observed the water temperatures in the Sunshine Cottage on July 5, 2017, at 10:00 AM.
 At that time, Room B6 “had a water temperature of 116°F, and the resident room B2’s water temperature was 114°F. The nourishment room’s water temperature measured 116°F.”

 The state surveyors also observed water temperatures in the Ocean Cottage that were higher than the acceptable temperature.
 As a part of the investigation, the survey team interviewed the Maintenance Assistant who revealed that “he measured water temperatures every Monday and each of the cottages’ shower/tub rooms but did not measure water temperatures at the sinks in the resident rooms.”

 Do you suspect that your loved one was injured or harmed while living at Home of the Innocents Health Care Center?
 If so, contact the Kentucky nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
-Our law firm fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Louisville.
+Our network of attorneys fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Louisville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.